How to live stream to WordPress from your Chrome browser

 - Works in all modern browsers, including Chrome (Mac, Windows, Android), Safari (Mac, iPhone, iPad), Firefox (Desktop, Android), Edge, Opera, and many more.

 Broadcasting directly from the browser has long been the most requested feature from WpStream users worldwide.
 And we listened!
-Starting with the 1.5 release you can stream live to your viewers in just a few clicks, without sophisticated OBS and RTMP setups.
+Starting with the 1.5 release you can stream live to your viewers in just a few clicks, without sophisticated OBS and RTMP setups and just your Chrome browser.

 How it works